spinfoam-games/inexorable/README.md

 Inexorable works by wrapping a `useImmerReducer` hook and providing a `dispatch` function that _either_ calls the underlying dispatch from `useImmerReducer` (in the case of dispatches that require no delay) _or_ adds the requested action to a priority queue.

 To process the queue Inexorable relies on a `setInterval` call which runs it's own internal `tick` function as quickly as the JS runtime will allow.
-(It currently requests a 1ms interval, but in practice this will more likely be on the order of 100ms.)
+(By default it requests a 10ms interval, but in practice this will more likely be on the order of 100ms.)

 Each tick updates Inexorables internal clock and then dispatches all the actions in the queue that have a scheduled dispatch time that is in the past (or exactly now).